Package 'season'

 Description

-Print the monthly means from a Monthmean object produced by monthmean.
+Print the monthly mean estimates from a Monthmean object produced by monthmean().

 Usage